Illustrated Minuteman Missile National Historic Site

 Goal and Challenges

 Unlike the more romantic visions of nature’s grandeur in many of the U.S. National Parks, the Minuteman Missile National Historic Site’s (MIMI) mission can’t be captured in a photograph.
-Their mission is to educate the public of a darker aspect of American history, and most of it is hidden underground.
+Their mission is to educate the public about a darker aspect of American history, and most of it is hidden underground.
 The National Parks commissioned me to create an accurate portrayal of the physically hidden portions of the missile site, juxtaposed against the wide-open landscape of South Dakota’s great plains.
 The illustration would stretch across the front of their new park brochure, and show 2 separate sites, physically set apart by 11 miles.
 Conceptually, it will help visualize the underground portion of the park to convey “hiding in plain sight” and the constant alert of the facility historically.

 Above ground, it doesn’t look like much.
 A chainlink fence marking a square of gravel, surrounded by rolling hills of grazeland in America’s heartland.
 In reality, these unassuming chainlink fences denote the location of underground nuclear missiles.
 The US government built the missiles in the 1960s during the heart of the cold war with Russia.
 Until the early 1990s, 1,000 nuclear missiles were scattered across the Dakotas, Montana and Wyoming.
 The missiles were manned and ready to be deployed within minutes, hence the minuteman name and reference.

 Back then, each group of 10 missiles was controlled by 1 site, where around the clock, 2 U.S. Air Force Missiliers sat ready to input the codes to launch.
 Much like the missile sites themselves, the control centers are unassuming, house-like buildings above ground.
 Shockingly, they guard deep elevator shafts that brought the 2 missiliers to the capsule.
 Today, 100 of these nuclear missiles are still functional.
-The historic site gives a singular look inside the control center and the missile tunnel
+The historic site gives a singular look inside the control center and the missile tunnel.

 Process and Solution